Have you or are you currently completing a family medicine residency in Canada or the United States?

 For information regarding the application process, please contact the Graduate Programs Coordinator to determine eligibility, as space is limited.

 The deadline to apply for the program is September 20, 2019.
 As for the program you choose in the system, please choose Family Medicine Medical Resident (3rd year) and then Clinician Scholar Program (CSP) should show up.

-Third step: please upload all documents into the Admissions System and/or forward documents to Nathalie.
-After applying at the above link, you must upload your CV and personal statement to Admissions system.
-Your referees will also have to upload their reference letters directly into the Admissions System.
+Third step: Upload all documents into the Admissions System and/or forward documents to admissionspg.med [at] mcgill.ca (Roger El Asmar).
+After applying, you must upload your CV and personal statement to the Admissions system.
+Your referees will also have to upload their reference letters directly through the Admissions System.